 For further information on the 3Rs Prize, please contact 3Rsprize@nc3rs.org.uk

 The 3Rs prize is for a piece of primary research published in a peer-reviewed journal in the last three years and is open to any researcher, in academia or industry.
 The prize is awarded to the principal investigator, research team leader, or other nominated author.
-The Prize is open to international groups.
+The competition is open to international groups.

 Applications are assessed by a dedicated Panel, which also selects the winner.
 Selection is based on the quality of the published research and its impact on the 3Rs.